Skip to content

 Individually, EAAs act on different pathways in the body.
 Each of the protein supplements below contains one to three essential amino acids more, less or in higher amounts than the others and is, therefore, suitable for a different purpose.
 Let's take a look at what the best protein sources are for your personal goal.

+For the best protein for muscle growth and post workout recovery we often look at whey.
 Whey has a higher biological value than plant proteins, meaning it contains all the amino acids your body needs.
 Its complete amino acid profile makes whey a high-quality protein.
 Whey contains the highest amount of branched-chain amino acids (BCAAs).
 These three essential amino acids are particularly important for muscle growth and training performance [*], [*].

 NoordCode Pure Whey is a whey protein concentrate derived from organic Alpine cows grazing in pastures all year round.
 The whey protein is processed at low temperatures for 15 seconds and without irradiation to preserve the glutathione-promoting components as much as possible.
-Pure Whey is formulated without additives.
-It contains only one ingredient and that is 100% grass-fed and organic whey protein concentrate.

 About a third of all the protein in your body is collagen.
 It is found in your bones, muscles, skin, intestines, tendons, heart, eyes, brain and between your cells.
 As you age, you lose collagen.
 That's why you want to replenish it with nutrition.
 And with a collagen supplement, you can be sure you're getting enough.